Best of

 419 College St.

-This alluring College Street restaurant has found its stride with chef Steven Molnar at the helm — and a Michelin star to boot.
+This alluring College Street restaurant has found its stride with chef Steven Molnar at the helm, and earned a Michelin star for it.
 This is Mexican cuisine like you've never experienced in Toronto.

-Once you pass through the brick-walled front, you're transported into a buzzy and inviting world under the canopy of Quetzal's striking curved ceiling, designed to emulate the white tarps over outdoor Mexican markets — but make it modern art museum.
+Once you pass through the white-brick front, you're transported into a buzzy and inviting world under the canopy of Quetzal's striking curved ceiling, designed to emulate the white tarps over outdoor Mexican markets, made modern art museum.

 quetzaltoronto.com